EricVolmer/MysteryCollector/README.md

 Assets used in the game are:
-Bizulka ( witches house )
+Bizulka ( witches house ),
-DreamForestTree ( the trees in the game )
+DreamForestTree ( the trees in the game ),
-Hatchback and Sedan ( the easter egg )
+Hatchback and Sedan ( the easter egg ),
-Laterns and candles
+Laterns and candles,
-MEdieval_house_lite ( ending house )
+MEdieval_house_lite ( ending house ),
-Mini Alchemy ( collectables )
+Mini Alchemy ( collectables ),
-Rock Package
+Rock Package,
-SkySerie Freebie ( the sky )
+SkySerie Freebie ( the sky ),
 Unity's own , Standard Assets.